 Purpose and scope

-The purpose of this document is to record requirements for real-time data streaming services over Bundle Protocol, with particular emphasis on streaming digital video over Bundle Protocol.
+The purpose of this document is to discuss concepts and rationale for real-time data streaming services over Bundle Protocol, with particular emphasis on streaming digital video over Bundle Protocol.
 Previous testing of video streams over Bundle Protocol is documented.
 A common test configuration for continued testing and benchmarking of video (and other streaming data) is also documented.

 References